Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Traditional secondary DNS relies on AXFR/IXFR zone transfers, which can have delays between the primary update and secondary synchronization.
 DNScale takes a different approach:

-• PostgreSQL logical replication synchronizes zone data to edge nodes in near real-time
+• Real-time database replication synchronizes zone data to all edge nodes in near real-time

 • All edge nodes serve the same data within seconds of a change